jallanxjallan/onemanairforce/adaptation/stories/victor_assigned_to_spoor.md

 ---
+category: past
+date: 04 September 1947
+status: draft
 title: Victor Assigned To Spoor
-date: 04 September 1947
-status: new

 ---

-Arriving at work one day in September 1947, Victor sees a sealed envelope on his desk that he knows to be reassignment orders.
+Arriving at work, Victor sees a sealed envelope on his desk that he knows to be reassignment orders.
 He opens the envelope with dread, certain that he is being sent to a combat unit.
-But the orders are for Victor to report to KNIL headquarters, where he will work as an assistant photographic technician and analyst with Spoor's intelligence unit.
+But the orders are to report to KNIL headquarters, where he will work as an assistant photographic technician with Spoor's intelligence unit.